TheRealAnonymous008/quartz/content/personal/ideas/Trade Offs.md

 ### Social Surplus vs Personal Utility Tradeoff
 * An approach to achieving [[Game Theory - Strategy|social surplus]] (i.e., an outcome that benefits society as a whole) may require sacrificing the personal utility of its individuals.
 In the end, Pareto optimality may leave some people unhappy.
 * Conversely, following simple [[Game Theory|rational behavior]] may result in happy individuals but a society that is no-better off.

+### Risk vs Reward Tradeoff
+* The classic tradeoff of "High risk High reward'
+* Can be subverted (i.e., high risk low reward) but more often than not prevalent in a lot of scenarios.